kurianbenoy/kurianbenoy-website/_posts/2020-08-09-Mindmaster.md

 rumours of the ‘super’ weapon in the opponent’s hands – with minimum fuss and maximum practicability.

-(so true, it's at the end of the day effort only matters ...)
+(So true, So true ...)

-Resilience is the only answer to adversity.
+> Resilience is the only answer to adversity.
 When tough situations arise – and they sometimes arrive like a hailstorm – your primary focus should be on accepting that although it is not the way you would want things to be, it is what you have to deal with, and then tackle it with practicality.
 It’s also important to remember that no matter what you’re up against.

-Some degree of visualization at the emotional level might reduce this feeling of hopelessness.
+> Some degree of visualization at the emotional level might reduce this feeling of hopelessness.
 For instance, in difficult times, some people like to focus on life events or situations that are pleasant.
 They think about winning, climbing on to a podium, picture themselves with a medal